 Checking Account #3 is specifically funded by the money I make and want to have fun with

 Checking Account #4 is specifically funded by the money my husband makes and wants to have fun with

 If you only have one checking account, this might seem like overkill to you, but I promise there’s a reason behind it!

-When we started working on our plan to pull our family out of debt, we realized that we needed to stop using our credit cards and pay for as much as possible with cash (or debit.
-By keeping the majority of our cash in the first 2 checking accounts, which were in turn ONLY used to pay bills, we ensured that we weren’t spending money on other things.
+When we started working on our plan to pull our family out of debt, we realized that we needed to stop using our credit cards and pay for as much as possible with cash (or debit card).
+By keeping the majority of our cash in the first 2 checking accounts, which were in turn ONLY used to pay bills that are for family bill payments, we ensured that we weren’t spending money on other things.

 We also made the decision to have separate individual checking accounts so that we could put a little “fun money” aside to do whatever we each want to do with it.
 Keyword here is little!
 The main goal is to put as much towards debt paydown and savings.